ruuda/squiller/README.md

 where name = :name;
 ```

-When targeting Rust and the `sqlite` crate, would generate:
+When targeting Rust and the `sqlite` crate, Querybinder would generate:

 ```rust
 struct User {